 Chaitra Navratri or Vasant Navratri is an important Hindu festival, which is dedicated to Goddess Durga (NavDurga).
-This nine days long festival starts from first day (pratipada) of the first month of Hindu Lunar calendar “Chaitra”.
-In 2019, Chaitra Navratri starts from 6 April and ends on Rama Navami (14 April).
+This nine days long festival starts from the first day (pratipada) of the first month of the Hindu Lunar calendar “Chaitra”.
+In 2020, Chaitra Navratri starts from Wednesday, 25 March and ends on Friday, 03 April with Navratri Parana.
 It is also known as Vasant Navratri.
 Rama Navami, the birthday of Lord Rama usually falls on the ninth day during Chaitra Navratri.
 So, Chaitra Navratri is also known as Rama Navratri.
-Most of the rituals and customs are same as followed during the ‘Shardiya Navratri’.
+Most of the rituals and customs are the same as followed during the ‘Shardiya Navratri’.
 All nine days during Navratri are dedicated to nine forms of Maa Durga.
-Here is 2019 Chaitra Navratri Calendar
+Here is 2020 Chaitra Navratri Calendar

 Navratri is one of the significant Hindu festivals which is devoted to the Goddess Durga or NavDurga.
 It is celebrated with much religious fervor among the Hindu community across distinct parts of the country.
 Chaitra Navratri holds a special importance in Hinduism, thus devotees of Goddess Durga, follow various set of rituals for the nine days of Navratri.
 They start the rituals by observing a strict fast for nine days, followed by singing devotional songs during these divine nine nights.
 People visit temples and other religious places and offer prayers to the mother deities to get their utter blessings.
 Feeding sweetmeats (bhog) to small girls is one of the pious rituals during Navratri (especially in the last three days).